giantswarm/coredns-warnlist-plugin/README.md

 ## Description

 This plugin accepts a domain blacklist file and prints an error if a blacklisted domain is requested.
-It is planned to also expose a Prometheus metric with this information.
+It also exposes a Prometheus counter of the number of encountered blacklisted domains, with labels.

 ## Arguments